AmelioMansour/Mongo-to-CSV/README.md

 Replace your_mongodb_password, your_mongodb_username, your_database_name, and your_collection_name with your MongoDB database credentials and collection name.

-Modify the script to use the environment variables for MongoDB username and collection name.

 Run the script using the following command: